changeworld/azure-docs.pl-pl/articles/data-factory/data-migration-guidance-overview.md

 ---
-title: Używanie Azure Data Factory do migrowania danych z usługi Data Lake i magazynu danych na platformę Azure
+title: Migrate data from data lake and data warehouse to Azure
-description: Użyj Azure Data Factory, aby zmigrować dane z usługi Data Lake i magazynu danych na platformę Azure.
+description: Use Azure Data Factory to migrate data from your data lake and data warehouse to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu